limcheekin/fluwix/about_dialog/README.md

 A picture is worth a thousand words:-
 ![About Dialog screenshots](https://github.com/limcheekin/fluwix/raw/main/about_dialog/images/screenshots.gif "About Dialog screenshots")

-If you are interested to reuse the source code of the screen, please check out the `about` branch of the git repository hosted at https://github.com/limcheekin/flutter-widgets-explorer.
+If you are interested to reuse the source code of the screen, please check out the `about_dialog` branch of the git repository hosted at https://github.com/limcheekin/fluwix.
 Feel free to fork the repository and send me a pull request.

 I'd love to hear from you. :)